Margery0011/510_Final_Project/Milestone_1.md

 **Note: To make sure get  similar number of 2 groups, in the `Logroup`, I choosed the stage I, stage IA, stage IB, stage II, stage IIA. stage IIB , and in `Ductgroup`, the stages are only stage I ,stage IA and stage IB.**

-### 2. DownLoad files and Change file Names
+### 2. DownLoad files and Pre-process Filenames

 - 2.1 Download ((all done by clicking download bottons in the website)

      1. Download `Manifest` files of both groups
      2. Download `json` files of both groups

-- 2.2 Change Names
+- 2.2 Extract files

-   1. Extract HT-Seq counts in different folders and put them into a new folder in both groups The example script is provided by the following code:
+       Extract HT-Seq counts in different folders and put them into a new folder in both groups The example script is provided by the following code:
        ```
        setwd("*Directory*")